OrigamiKoala/chemchooseyourownadventure/README.md

 To play the game, download the Github repository and run index.html.

+Or, you can view it live at https://bit.ly/chemcyoa.

 For those who aren't CS nerds:

 1. Go to (https://github.com/OrigamiKoala/chemchooseyourownadventure) and click on "Code" (the green button).
 Then, click "Download as Zip".